🆕 Build and deploy Haystack pipelines with deepset Studio

 Indexing Pipeline

-The NVIDIA NeMo Retriever provides fundamental building blocks for semantic search applications (like RAG), delivering accurate and optimised document indexing and search at scale.
-You can use NeMo Retriever Text Embedding NIM for vectorizing documents and further refine the search with NeMo Retriever Text Reranking NIM.
+NVIDIA NeMo Retriever provides fundamental building blocks for semantic search applications (like RAG), delivering accurate and optimized document indexing and search at scale.
+You can use the NeMo Retriever text embedding NIM microservice for vectorizing documents and further refine the search with the NeMo Retriever text reranking NIM microservice.

 This pipeline involves indexing a PDF file into a vector database (here Qdrant database), which includes preprocessing, cleaning, splitting, and embedding the data.
 Haystack offers a variety of components to build this type of pipeline.
 In this example, we’ll be using the following components:

-: This component enables document embedding using an NeMo Retriever Text Embedding NIM, which can either be hosted via the NVIDIA API Catalog or self-hosted within your own infrastructure.
-In this article, we’ll be using the nvidia/nv-embedqa-e5-v5 NIM for document embedding.
+• NvidiaDocumentEmbedder: This component enables document embedding using a NeMo Retriever text embedding NIM microservice, which can either be hosted via the NVIDIA API catalog or self-hosted within your own infrastructure.
+In this article, we’ll be using the nvidia/nv-embedqa-e5-v5 NIM microservice for document embedding.

 We can configure each of these components individually and connect them together in the deepset Studio to build the indexing pipeline.
 Fig. 2 shows the final visual design of the built indexing pipeline in the deepset Studio.